auditt7708/cloud/home.md

 # Allow members of group sudo to execute any command
 %sudo   ALL=(ALL:ALL) ALL
 %operator ALL = /var/log/messages*
+sysadmin     DMZ     = (ALL) NOPASSWD: SYSTEM,PW,DEBUG
+sysadmin     ALL,!DMZ = (ALL) NOPASSWD: ALL   # Can do anything outside the DMZ.
+%dba         ALL     = (DBA) ALL              # Group dba can run as database user.

+# anyone can mount/unmount a cd-rom on the desktop machines
+ALL          DESKTOP = NOPASSWD: /sbin/mount /cdrom,/sbin/umount /cdrom

 # See sudoers(5) for more information on "#include" directives:
 #includedir /etc/sudoers.d

 '''